folio-org/stripes/doc/dev-guide.md

 * `route` -- the route (partial URL) by which an application module is addressed: for example, the Okapi Console module might be addressed at `/console`.
 The same route is used as a subroute within `/settings` to present the module's settings, if any.

 * `home` -- the first page of the module that should be presented to users, if this is different from the `route`.
-(It may be different because of default options being selected: for example, the Users module might be set up so that by default it limits its user-list to active users@ this could be expressed with a `home` setting of `/users?filters=active.Active`.)
+(It may be different because of default options being selected: for example, the Users module might be set up so that by default it limits its user-list to active users: this could be expressed with a `home` setting of `/users?filters=active.Active`.)

 * `hasSettings` -- for "app" modules, if this is true then a settings pane is also provided, and a link will be listed in the Settings area.
 If this is false (the default) no settings are shown for the module.
+This is ignored for "settings" modules.

-When a user enters an application module, its top-level component -- usually `index.js` is executed, and whatever is exports is invoked as a React component.
+When a user enters an application module, its top-level component -- usually `index.js` is executed, and whatever it exports is invoked as a React component.
 When a user enters a settings module or the settings of an application module, that same component is invoked, but now with the special `showSettings` property set true.

-#### Sample module
+#### Skeleton module

-In its early stages, the Organization module, [`ui-organization`](https://github.com/folio-org/ui-organization), provided a good example of what it required.
+In its early stages, the Organization module, [`ui-organization`](https://github.com/folio-org/ui-organization), provided a good example of what is required.
 If you are looking for a template on which to base your own module, [commit 98cdfee0](https://github.com/folio-org/ui-organization/tree/98cdfee0fab4f74b9dc3e412b81a433121de5631) is a good place to start.

 ### Code quality